The System of Bikram Yoga Poses

 - Can reduce lower back pain

-- Stimulate the digestive system, Improved digestion
+- Stimulate the digestive system, Improve digestion

 - Improves concentration